iwaitu/k3s-gpu-node-deployment/README.md

   NVIDIA_DRIVER_CAPABILITIES: all
 ```

-# It work for me .
-Thank you.
+# that's all.
+I hope this can help you .